Partnering to ProtectCollaborations and partnerships are central to everything we do

 Working with Project Partners

 Collaborations are key to the success of QTFN’s hands-on conservation work.PROJECT PARTNERS

 Collaborating with Greenfleet since 2015, we have undertaken a massive tree planting program at our Koala Crossing property.

-Nearly 100,000 koala habitat trees will have been planted by the time the project is complete.
+Over 90,000 koala habitat trees will have been planted by the time the project is complete.
 The area provides a critical link in a corridor that encourages koala movement and gene flow, a critical factor in the success of their population growth.